Riya-Tiwari-5/Pizza-sales-analysis/README.md

 # Pizza-sales-analysis

  Project Description:
-This project uses SQL to analyze the dataset of an pizza store.
+This project uses SQL to analyze the dataset of a Pizza store.

-The objective of the project is to gain valuable insights from the datasets containing tables of order_details,pizza_types etc.
+The objective of the project is to gain valuable insights from the datasets containing tables of order_details, pizza_types etc.

 The goal of the project is to answer a set of questions about the pizza store's business performance and help in its growth by making better decisions.

  Tool Used:
  MySQL

  Tables Used:
-order_details
+1.order_details
-orders
+2.orders
-pizzas
+3.pizzas
-pizza_types
+4.pizza_types

  Queries of the Project:

  1. Retrieve the total number of orders placed.
  2. Calculate the total revenue generated from pizza sales.
  3. Identify the highest-priced pizza.